pkp/pkp-docs/admin-guide/en/configure.md

 Some tasks can be resource intensive, such as sending large emails or recompiling the search index.
 By default, these jobs will be processed during normal web requests, which may impact your site's performance.

-We recommend using a worker daemon to process jobs on the site.
+We recommend using a worker daemon to process jobs.
 Run the following command to see options for running a worker daemon.

 ```
 php lib/pkp/tools/jobs.php work --help
 ```

-When running a worker daemon, you should use something like [Supervisor](http://supervisord.org/) to keep them running.
+When running a worker daemon, you should use something like [Supervisor](http://supervisord.org/) to keep the workers running.

 ## Pretty URLs